mimiyin/designing-for-education/2015-syllabus.md

 - How can coursework be restructured to make it harder to fall behind?

 <b>Design Practice:</b> Iteration
-- Revisit your design with behavioral psychology in mind.
+- Redesign a product you evaluated with behavioral psychology in mind.

 ### Weeks 7-8
 #### Assessment and Admissions